Loading

 The unlock moment

-When a hill crosses its practice threshold, the ceremony fires — painted art, warm confetti, Marcus narrates in a classical British voice, and 10 bonus denarii land.
+When a hill crosses its practice threshold, the ceremony fires — illustrated art, warm confetti, Marcus narrates in a classical British voice, and 10 bonus denarii land.

 The Market (Mercatus)

-Twelve painted cosmetics across three price tiers.
+Twelve illustrated cosmetics across three price tiers.
 5 denarii per correct, 10 per unlock.
 Hidden completely in Scholar Mode for families who prefer it.

 Equipped cosmetics